PatrickJTaylor/pengWann/docs/methodology.md

 Whilst Wannier functions derived from energetically isolated bands are guaranteed to span the same Hilbert space, this does not mean that individual WOHPs and WOBIs are uniquely defined.
 In general, Wannier functions are strongly non-unique: so long as each {math}`U^{k}` remains unitary, the spilling factor is strictly 0, but the resulting Wannier functions may have wildly different centres, spreads and shapes.
 In addition, Wannier bases derived from groups of entangled bands (those that are not separated by an energy gap from all other bands everywhere in the Brillouin zone) are no longer guaranteed to span exactly the same space as the original Kohn-Sham states, thus potentially suffering from the same problems as pre-defined basis sets of atomic or pseudo-atomic orbitals.

 There exists well-estalished methods for mitigating both of the concerns raised above.
-The non-uniqeuness of Wannier functions can be circumvented by minimising their spread with respect to the unitary matrices {math}`U^{k}`, thus producing so-called "Maximally-Localised Wannier Functions" or MLWFs{footcite:p}`MLWF, MLWF_dis`.
+The non-uniqeuness of Wannier functions can be circumvented by minimising their spread with respect to the unitary matrices {math}`U^{k}`, thus producing so-called "Maximally-Localised Wannier Functions" or MLWFs {footcite:p}`MLWF, MLWF_dis`.
 Such Wannier functions tend to be atom-centred and to take on shapes that in many cases match our chemical intution for the system at hand.
-Maximal localisation can also be applpied to a manifold of entangled bands, although a separate "disentanglement" step is required in this case, unless one chooses to utilise the SCDM method{footcite:p}`SCDM, SCDM_k`.
+Maximal localisation can also be applpied to a manifold of entangled bands, although a separate "disentanglement" step is required in this case, unless one chooses to utilise the SCDM method {footcite:p}`SCDM, SCDM_k`.

 In general, obtaining "good" MLWFs for non-trivial systems is not always easy, although developements in recent years are slowly making this a more reliable and automatable process.
 As a result, the two most obvious use cases for `pengwann` are as follows: